-. . and the fresh Fox News superstar Megyn Kelly reassures your children that Santa Claus (D – Euro Candyland) and Jesus Christ (I – Red Sea Adjacent) are, in fact, white people.
+. . and fresh Fox News superstar Megyn Kelly reassures your children that Santa Claus (D – Candyland) and Jesus Christ (I – Red Sea Adjacent) are, in fact, white people.
 So you wonder if anybody in the greater politisphere could be any dumber, and right up then shoots Assrocket’s waving hand:

 The Center for American Progress is a left-wing organization that is closely associated with the Obama administration.
 Its principal product is a web site called Think Progress.
 Think Progress is part of the internet cesspool that modern liberalism has become . .